SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 <img src="/assets/midjourney/arrow/trippy-arrow.jpg"/>

-This ended up being… a bit too bizarre for me.
 A LLM should get you to a good stylistic starting point, but you'll have to adjust until you get something close to your target aesthetic.

-For me this meant removing abstract references and adjusting some terminology:
+Mine ended up being… a bit too bizarre for me, and in my case meant removing abstract references and adjusting some terminology:

 <div class="code-block">
 Cartoon-style illustration of a pink New Zealand lamington, vibrant color palette, playful geometric shapes, funky patterns, bold outlines, slightly exaggerated proportions, retro-inspired elements, smooth gradients, dynamic composition